 After a honeymoon phase, couples might start going through hardships.
 They may disagree over topics large and small or even question if they want to keep dating their partner after their faults have been revealed.
 Tasks that used to be fun like going to the grocery or cooking might become more mundane than exciting.

-But going through these trials is important, said Mouhtis.
+But going through these trials is important, Mouhtis reminds.
 “The foundation of what builds strength in long-term relationships is when you go through hardships together and come out the other side holding hands.”
 If you make it through this bubble pop as a couple, you know you can handle whatever life brings in the future.